Video Pass-Through XR Changes Reality As You Know it

 Video pass-through follows the same general logic as our Bionic Display™.
 Visual quality and bandwidth are optimized by sampling video streams from each camera with different resolutions and using eye tracking to determine which area of the sensor should be sampled in the highest resolution.
 So the highest resolution will always be wherever the user is looking at any given time.

-Just as the human eye does, XR-1 Developer Edition then samples the surrounding areas in lower resolution to make sure the transfer speed (below 10Gb/s) can be handled by modern computers.
+Just as the human eye does, Varjo then samples the surrounding areas in lower resolution to make sure the transfer speed (below 10Gb/s) can be handled by modern computers.
 To put this into context, the human eye sends peripheral images to the brain at just 10 Mb/s.

-All this means that XR-1 Developer Edition runs at around 35 times the resolution of HTC Vive Pro mixed reality, for example, and each individual pixel is of a much higher quality.
+All this means that Varjo’s mixed reality runs at around 35 times the resolution of HTC Vive Pro mixed reality, for example, and each individual pixel is of a much higher quality.

-We collaborated with Volvo Cars to create a truly ground-breaking demo of a real car being safely driven while wearing XR-1 Developer Edition and interacting with totally convincing virtual elements – including a virtual moose that the driver needs to avoid.
-Today, Volvo is using XR-1 Developer Edition to design and develop the world’s safest cars.
+We collaborated with Volvo Cars to create a truly ground-breaking demo of a real car being safely driven while wearing a Varjo headset and interacting with totally convincing virtual elements – including a virtual moose that the driver needs to avoid.
+Today, Volvo is using Varjo headsets to design and develop the world’s safest cars.
 With Varjo’s photorealistic mixed reality and eye tracking, Volvo is now able to do design and safety studies on cars that haven’t even been built yet.

-We have also collaborated with Bohemia Interactive Simulations to create a hybrid cockpit simulator where the world outside the cockpit is illustrated with VR and the cockpit is real and enhanced with video see-through.
-This demo was showcased at I/ITSEC 2019.
+We have also collaborated with Bohemia Interactive Simulations and many other simulation companies to create a hybrid cockpit simulator where the world outside the cockpit is illustrated with VR and the cockpit is real and enhanced with video pass-through.